Configure Prisma Access Colo-Connect

 When complete, eBGP is configured for the connection (VLAN attachment) between the Colo router and the cloud router.

-Creating this routing is the first step in setting up GRE tunnel routing.
-You complete the GRE tunnel routing when you set up GRE tunnels during service connection configuration.
+Creating this routing is the first step in setting up BGP routing.
+You complete BGP routing set up the service connections.

 Use the following steps to configure routing between the Colo and the cloud router.